Legatum & Partners

 What if the client disputes the invoice?

-The objection must be reviewed against the contract, invoice, exchanges and proof of performance before choosing the appropriate trajectory.
+The objection must be reviewed against the contract, invoice, exchanges and proof of performance before choosing the appropriate recovery strategy.

 Can Legatum & Partners handle international clients?